MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2021/overview.md

 Office LTSC 2021 includes only some, but not all, features that are available in versions of Office that come with a Microsoft 365 (or Office 365) plan.

-Office LTSC 2021 won’t receive any new features now that it released.
-If you want to get new Office features on an on-going basis, you should consider moving to a Microsoft 365 (or Office 365) plan that includes Office.
+Office LTSC 2021 doesn't receive any new features.
+If you want to get new Office features on an ongoing basis, you should consider moving to a Microsoft 365 (or Office 365) plan that includes Office.
 Many enterprise plans include Microsoft 365 Apps for enterprise, which includes the same Office apps as Office LTSC Professional Plus 2021.
 For more information, see [Compare Microsoft 365 enterprise plans](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans) and [Compare Office 365 enterprise plans](https://www.microsoft.com/microsoft-365/enterprise/compare-office-365-plans).

-To get on-going feature updates for the desktop versions of Project and Visio, you should consider moving to a subscription plan for those products.
+To get ongoing feature updates for the desktop versions of Project and Visio, you should consider moving to a subscription plan for those products.
 For more information, see [Project Plan 3/Project Plan 5](https://www.microsoft.com/microsoft-365/project/compare-microsoft-project-management-software) and [Visio Plan 2](https://www.microsoft.com/microsoft-365/visio/microsoft-visio-plans-and-pricing-compare-visio-options).

 > [!NOTE]
 > The Teams client app included with Office LTSC 2021 will continue to receive new features.
 The update process for Teams is different than the update process for the other Office apps, such as Word and Excel.
 For more information, see [Teams update process](/microsoftteams/teams-client-update).